 Some projects do come more easily in crochet because of its speed and its ability to move more easily in different directions.
 Crochet is faster than knitting so it’s a great choice if you like larger projects like blankets especially if you’d like to get them done more quickly.

 Crochet also moves in different directions much more easily than knitting.
 This makes crochet a more a natural fit for three-dimensional objects like toys and also for making motifs and flowers.
-You can literally stick your hook anywhere in a project.
-Thus, it is easier to make projects that require moving in different directions.

 Yarn

-This is the good stuff!
-Both crafts use yarn, and really almost any kind of yarn can work for either craft.
 Yarn comes in a variety of weights and materials.
 The Craft Yarn Council maintains a list of standard yarn weights including a handy table that shows the recommended needle and hook sizes for both knitting and crochet.

 When you are starting out, it may be easiest to begin a project using yarn right in the middle of the yarn weight system.
 This weight of yarn can be variously called medium, worsted, afghan, aran, or #4 weight yarn.
 It may also be easiest to pick up some inexpensive yarn for your first project.